 A must for any fan of The Lord of the Rings is visiting the gateway to Academy Award®-winning Wētā Workshop, Wētā Cave.
 Here you’ll find authentic collectibles, replicas, prints, movie memorabilia, and more.
 Join a guided tour for a behind-the-scenes look at props, costumes, miniatures and model making.

-Wellington buzzes with delicatessens, cafes and restaurants – it’s a city that enjoys gourmet food and fine wine.
-Known as the culinary capital of New Zealand, Wellington is famous for its tucked-away bars, quirky cafes, award-winning restaurants and great coffee.
+Wellington’s reputation as New Zealand’s culinary capital is well-deserved: it has more eateries and bars per capita than New York City.
+Wellington is famous for its tucked-away bars, café culture, award-winning restaurants and bars, and great coffee.
 Head to Courtenay Place or Cuba Street to get amongst the good stuff.

-A must-stop on the Classic New Zealand Wine Trail - an adventure that takes you through some of New Zealand’s top wine-producing regions - Wellington is a great place to start your wine-tasting journey.
-Marlborough, Wairarapa and Hawkes' Bay are all a few hours' drive or ferry-ride away from Wellington and offer unforgettable winery experiences.
+Located in the heart of the Classic New Zealand Wine Trail - a journey through regions that cover more than 80% of New Zealand’s wine production - Wellington is a great place to start your wine-tasting journey.
+Marlborough, Wairarapa and Hawkes' Bay are all a few hours' drive or ferry-ride away from Wellington and offer unforgettable food and wine experiences.